Approximations for the number of maxima and near-maxima in independent data: Introduction and main results

 \end{example}

-\begin{example} Let $X\sim\text{U}(0,b)$ have a uniform distribution on the interval $(0,b)$, so that $f(x)=1/b$ and $F(x)=x/b$ for $0\leq x\leq b$.
-The uniform distribution is in the maximum domain of attraction of a Weibull (not a Gumbel) distribution, so although we do not expect a negative binomial limit for $K_n(a,\ell)-1$ in the case of fixed $b$ here, we may nevertheless apply our theorem to give explicit upper bounds in the approximation of $K_n(a,\ell)$ which may be useful both numerically and in determining conditions on $a=a(n)$, $b=b(n)$ and $\ell=\ell(n)$ under which we may see a negative binomial limit as $n\to\infty$.
-With our choice of $X$,
+\begin{example} Let $X\sim\text{U}(0,1)$ have a uniform distribution on the interval $(0,1)$, so that $f(x)=1$ and $F(x)=x$ for $0\leq x\leq 1$.
+The uniform distribution is in the maximum domain of attraction of a Weibull (not a Gumbel) distribution, so although we do not expect a negative binomial limit for $K_n(a,\ell)-1$ in the case of fixed $a$ here, we may nevertheless apply our theorem to give explicit upper bounds in the approximation of $K_n(a,\ell)-1$ which may be useful both numerically and in determining conditions on $a=a(n)$ and $\ell=\ell(n)$ under which we may see a distribution which is close to a negative binomial.
+We assume that $a=a(n)\in(0,1)$ for each $n$, and to keep the exposition concise we will here again assume that $\ell=1$; similar calculations may be carried out for other values of $\ell$.
+With our choice of $X$ we have that